 The ferries leave the V&A Waterfront at 09:00, 11:00 and 13:00.

-The trip takes between 20 minutes to an hour.
+The tour from start to finish takes about 3.5 hours.
 The duration depends largely on which boat is used, as some are slower than others.

-This price includes the tour once you reach Robben Island and the Ferry back to the V&A.
+This price includes getting there, the tour once you reach Robben Island and the Ferry back to the V&A.

 Capacity depends on which ferry is in use, but ferries can hold over 100 people, at least.